sohumh/sohumh.github.io/_projects/ladders.md

 ---
 layout: page
-title: Scrambled ladders
+title: Ladders
-description: Turn the top word into the bottom
+description: Turn the top word into the bottom by changing a letter a time
-img: assets/img/ladders2.png
+img: assets/img/ladders3.png
 importance: 2
 category: puzzles
 ---